The fluctuations of the giant cluster for percolation on random split trees: Introduction

-It is important to remark that the constants appearing in Theorem \ref{Theo2} and Theorem \ref{Theo1} can be computed explicitly for some types of trees.
+It is important to remark that the constants appearing in our main results can be computed explicitly for some types of trees.
 For example, if $T_{n}^{{\rm bst}}$ is a binary search tree with $n$ vertices (recall Remark \ref{remark2}), then $N =n$, $\alpha =1$, $\mu = 1/2$, $\sigma^{2} = 1/4$, $\zeta = \varsigma = 2 \gamma -4$ and $\phi \equiv 0$; see for example \cite{Hibb1962}.
 Moreover, the result in Theorem \ref{Theo2} (or Theorem \ref{Theo1}) applied to $T_{n}^{{\rm bst}}$ coincides with Berzunza \cite[Theorem 1.1]{Ber2015}.
 The value of the constant can also be computed, for instance, for quad trees or for $m$-ary search trees; we refer to \cite{Nein1999} and \cite{Mah1986}, respectively, for details.

 The approach used by Schweinsberg \cite{Schweinsberg2012} for recursive trees relies on its connection with the Bolthausen-Sznitman coalescent founded by Goldschmidt and Martin \cite{Golds2005} and the estimation of the rate of decrease of the number of blocks in such coalescent process.
 The alternative approach of Bertoin \cite{Be2} makes use of the special properties of recursive trees (namely the splitting property) and more specifically of a coupling due to Iksanov and Möhle \cite{Iksanov2007} connecting the Meir and Moon \cite{Meir1970} algorithm for the isolation of the root with a certain random walk in the domain of attraction of the completely asymmetric Cauchy process.
 This clearly fails for split-trees.
 On the other hand, the basic idea of Berzunza \cite{Ber2015} for the case of $m$-ary random increasing trees and preferential attachment trees is based in the close relation of these trees with Markovian branching processes and the dynamical incorporation of percolation as neutral mutations.
 Roughly speaking, this yields to the analysis of the asymptotic behavior of branching processes subject to rare neutral mutations.
 The relationship between percolation on trees and branching process with mutations was first observed by Bertoin and Uribe Bravo \cite{Uribe2015}.
 Recently, Holmgren and Janson \cite{HoJa2017} have shown that some kinds of split trees (but not all) can be related to genealogical trees of general age-dependent branching processes (or Crump-Mode-Jagers processes), for instance, $m$-ary search trees and median-of-$(2\ell + 1)$ trees.
 Furthermore, Berzunza \cite{Berzunza2018} has proven the existence of a giant percolation cluster for appropriate regimes of such genealogical trees via a similar relationship with a general branching process with mutations.
 However, the branching processes with mutations in \cite{Berzunza2018} is in general not Markovian due to the nature of the Crump-Mode-Jagers processes; see \cite{Ja1975}.
 This makes the idea of \cite{Ber2015} difficult to implement since there the Markov property is crucial.
 We thus have to use here a fairly different route.